4. Students

 Year 12/13

-As a Sixth Form student, your Post 18 and career choices become even more important as your start Year 12.
+As a sixth form student, your Post 18 and career choices become even more important as your start Year 12.
 As such, you will receive a wide range of useful information during Form time, assemblies and Tutorials.
 Topics covered by internal and guest speakers include:

 • University choices and application processes